 Coal Lake Trail to North Lake is a 5.9 mile moderately trafficked out and back trail located near Granite Falls, Washington that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until November.
+The trail offers a number of activity options and is best used from May until November.

 The Trail to North Lake begins off the trail to Independence Lake.
 The trail continues up the hillside in a steep climb, when you reach the first ridge continue east until you reach a second ridge with views of Glacier Peak, with North Lake lying in a basin 700 hundred feet below.